 Skip to Main Content

-Facility Rentals, Tours & Photo Shoots
+Facility Rentals, Weddings & Photo Shoots

 The Quad

-Book a Photo Shoot
+Photo Shoot on Campus

 The Colorado Springs School's grounds are considered private property and monitored by an outside security company.
-Occasionally, the School does permit photo shoots for family and senior portraits, corporate modeling and film projects.
+The School does permit photo shoots for family and senior portraits, engagements, corporate modeling and film projects.
 This is typically limited to exterior spaces on campus, including the Trianon Terrace, the pond, the Quad and the tree-lined property.
 We kindly ask that you gain permission and approval to be on campus and consider making a donation to the School, a 501c3.

 The Historic Trianon